swarmion/template/docs/monorepo-structure.md

 - Handle dependencies anywhere in the repository

+You can find [here](https://doppelmutzi.github.io/monorepo-lerna-yarn-workspaces/) a good explanation on how and why use these tools together.

 ## Types of internal modules

 This repository defines two main types of _internal modules_.